mindspore-ai/docs/tutorials/source_en/advanced_use/computer_vision_application.md

 5. Call the high-level `Model` API to train and save the model file.
 6. Load the saved model for inference.

-> This example is for the hardware platform of the Ascend 910 AI processor.
+> This example uses the hardware platform of the Ascend 910 AI processor.
 You can find the complete executable sample code at： <https://gitee.com/mindspore/docs/tree/master/tutorials/tutorial_code/resnet>.

 The key parts of the task process code are explained below.

 ### Downloading the CIFAR-10 Dataset
-CIFAR-10 dataset download address: [the website of Cifar-10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html) In this example, the data is in binary format.
+CIFAR-10 dataset download address: [the website of Cifar-10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+In this example, the data is in binary format.
 In the Linux environment, run the following command to download the dataset:

 ```shell
 wget https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz